 Bored of the regular usual hummus dip recipes?
-Try this one which uses white beans (great northern beans, cannellini beans or navy beans) for a variation on the standard chickpea (garbanzo bean) hummus recipes.
+Try this one, which uses white beans (great northern beans, cannellini beans, or navy beans) for a variation on the standard chickpea (garbanzo bean) hummus recipes.
 This is a simple white bean dip recipe made with the usual homemade hummus ingredients, including olive oil, garlic, and lemon juice, and seasoned with a bit of cumin and fresh parsley, but made with white beans instead of chickpeas for a completely different flavor profile and texture.
 If you don't have any white pepper on hand, just omit it or use a sprinkle of regular black pepper instead.

 Is it hummus or just a bean dip?
 Without any tahini, it might not technically still be a hummus but just a plain bean dip.
-But whatever you want to call it, it's high in protein, high in fiber and can be used for anything you use hummus or bean dip for.
-Try it as a vegetarian sandwich spread in place of a less-healthy mayonnaise (hummus works particularly well in wrap sandwiches since it holds together well and doesn't drip), or, use it like hummus as a dip for pita, toast points or veggies.
+But whatever you want to call it, it's high in protein, high in fiber, and can be used for anything you use hummus or bean dip for.
+Try it as a vegetarian sandwich spread in place of a less-healthy mayonnaise (hummus works particularly well in wrap sandwiches since it holds together well and doesn't drip), or, use it like hummus as a dip for pita, toast points, or veggies.

 White bean hummus recipe courtesy of Bush's® Beans.

-- 1/2 cup olive oil
+1/2 cup olive oil

-- 1/4 cup fresh lemon juice
+1/4 cup freshly squeezed lemon juice

-- 1 tsp. ground cumin
+1 teaspoon ground cumin

-- 2 tbsp. chopped fresh parsley
+2 tablespoons finely chopped fresh parsley

-- In a small saucepan, combine the olive oil and garlic over medium to low heat until the garlic is very lightly browned, being careful not to burn.
+In a small saucepan, combine the olive oil and garlic over medium to low heat until the garlic is very lightly browned, being careful not to burn.
 Let cool slightly and strain, reserving both the oil and the garlic.

-Season your white bean hummus with salt (sea salt or kosher salt is almost always best), white pepper and a touch of cayenne pepper or paprika for a colorful garnish.
+Season your white bean hummus with salt (sea salt or kosher salt is almost always best), white pepper, and a touch of cayenne pepper or paprika for a colorful garnish.